 Words: 775

-Symbioses can involve a wide variety of organisms, but most studied are between a metazoan and a bacterial symbiont.
-Two studies, Hansen & Moran, (2011) and Belcaid et al. (2019), looked the symbiotic relationships between the host species: pea aphids and bobtail squids respectively, and various bacterial symbionts.
-Both papers utilized a symbiotic relationship that has been relatively well studied in the literature, and took a gene expression approach to unraveling their complex relationships.
+Symbioses involves a wide variety of organisms, and most studied ones are between metazoans and bacteria.
+Two studies, Hansen & Moran, (2011) and Belcaid et al. (2019), studied? the symbiotic relationships between the host species: pea aphids and bobtail squids respectively, and various bacterial symbionts.
+Both papers utilized a symbiotic relationship that has been relatively well studied in the literature, and used gene expression to unraveling their complex relationships.

 Hansen & Moran's (2011) study system, the pea aphid and their bacterial symbiont Buchnera, are an incredibly well studied pair.
-The full genome is sequenced for the both of them, and as they pointed out blatantly, “[they] exploited these recourses.”
-The amount of data they gathered was actually quite small; the transcriptomes of the aphid body tissue, bacteriocyte tissue, and of Buchnera at only one time point.
+The full genome is sequenced for both of them, and as they pointed out blatantly, “[they] exploited these recourses.”
+The amount of data they gathered was quite small; the transcriptomes of the aphid body tissue, bacteriocyte tissue, and of Buchnera at only one time point.
 This is because their focus questions were very directed.
 It is known that Buchnera is vertically transferred, and there are various studies on the development of bacteriocytes (ex: Braendle et al. 2003).
 However, the foundation of an obligate symbiosis most likely requires changes in the genome, and certainly changes in gene expression.
 Previous research recognized gaps in amino acid synthesis pathways in the genomes of both species.
-The authors had the very specific goal to look for expressed genes in either of the species that filled in pathway gaps in the other species.
-They concluded with direct evidence of metabolic complementation that takes place within bacteriocytes that allows pea aphids to thrive on the very nutrition-poor diet of phloem.
+The authors tested if expressed genes in either of the species that filled in pathway gaps in the other species.
+Indeed, metabolic complementation that takes place within bacteriocytes and allows pea aphids to thrive on the very nutrition-poor diets.
 It was also necessary to elucidate how nitrogen is created in the system, because previous research was unable to determine this, and nitrogen is an essential component of all amino acids.

-While the paper was not necessarily heavily based in evolutionary theory, the strong evidence the authors put forward of metabolic complementation is a very good indicator of co-evolution.
-Nonetheless, the term co-evolution is incredibly broad, and the nuanced and intricate intertwining of these two organisms seems to beg for more complexity.
-Considering the incredible amount of research already gathered on this symbiotic pair, it would be very interesting to use this system to investigate the holobiont theory of evolution.
+The strong evidence the authors put forward of metabolic complementation is a key indicator of co-evolution.
+Considering the extensive research already gathered on this symbiotic pair, it would be very interesting to use this system to investigate the holobiont theory of evolution.
 How one would go about characterizing that, however, is another question completely.